SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Taxonomy of CRS Techniques

-\PP{Two Complementary Pipelines} \autoref{t:pov-overview} presents finalist teams' exploration across all major technical directions (\autoref{t:fuzzing-techniques} in the appendix provides further details).
-Two complementary pipelines emerge: \emph{improving the fuzzing pipeline} through traditional or LLM-enhanced techniques, and \emph{LLM-based PoV generation} that directly leverages LLMs to identify vulnerabilities and generate exploit inputs.
-These pipelines reinforce each other: the fuzzing pipeline provides coverage information and valuable inputs to assist LLM-based generation, while LLM-generated results (even unsuccessful ones) serve as seeds boosting fuzzers' effectiveness.
+\PP{Two Complementary Pipelines} In \autoref{t:pov-overview}, two complementary discovery pipelines emerge as the first two row groups: a \emph{Fuzzing Pipeline} that extends traditional fuzzing with LLM-assisted components, and an \emph{LLM-Based PoV Generation Pipeline} that directly leverages LLMs to identify vulnerabilities and generate exploit inputs.
+The other two row groups capture how teams couple them (\emph{Pipeline Cooperation}) and how PoVs are deduplicated and submitted (\emph{PoV Submission}).
+Both pipelines reinforce each other: fuzzing supplies coverage and inputs to LLM-based generation, while LLM-generated outputs (even failures) seed fuzzers.